yogindoolab/Inukshuk_Books/README.md

 As the product manager for this effort, I will work closely with an internal team consisting of 3 product developers, Inukshuk's in-house literacy expert and the COO of Inukshuk Books.
 I will drive the completion of an internal assessment which includes completetion of various documents listed below.
 I will lead the way to ensure the product management lifecycle is used to Inukshuk Books advantage.

-Below are the neccesary requiements I have generated this new product.
+Below are the neccesary requiements I have generated for this new product.
 I have attached each document to this repo for viewing.

 - Product concept
 - Product requirements document (PRD)